 No entries will be received or considered after the close of entries.
 If you experience issues in uploading your entry or have concerns about what has been uploaded, you must contact the Australian Museum Eureka Prizes on (02) 9320 6230 or email@example.com before the close of entries.
 The Australian Museum Eureka Prizes cannot modify or add to an entry after the close of entries.

 Failure to meet all conditions of entry will automatically disqualify an entry.

-To successfully do this, you must provide the file link when you complete your online entry or indicate that you will be sending a hard copy entry by post.
+To successfully do this, you must provide the file link to your video entry when you complete your online entry or indicate that you will be sending a hard copy entry by post.
 Options for submitting your video are further explained below.

-1 Upload your entry to Vimeo, Dropbox or Google Drive and enter the file link in your online entry form.
+1 Upload your entry to Vimeo and enter the file link in your online entry form.
 More information on this is provided in the conditions of entry.
-NOTE: You will need to have created an account with one of these tools to upload your entry.
+NOTE: You will need to have created an account with Vimeo in order to upload your entry.
 You must provide the file link when you complete your online entry form.
 It is the entrant’s responsibility to ensure that the video can be accessed by the judges.
 Before submitting, please check that your video can be viewed and downloaded from Vimeo (using the Eureka18 password) without needing to log in.

 2 Prepare your hard copy entry by attaching the printed entry form to the film in one of the approved formats and submit the entry to:

 Hard copy entries must be received by the Australian Museum by 5pm AEST Friday 11 May 2018.
 Entries received after this time will not be considered.
 We recommend that you use a trackable mail system (such as Express Post, registered mail or a courier) as proof of send date.

 Please DO NOT bother with elaborate presentation when submitting the entry.
 This will be removed before material is sent to the judges.